CyVerse-learning-materials/learning-materials-home/docs/ds/doi.md

         also create additional metadata attributes specific to your dataset.
     -   Include methods used to generate the dataset in the
-        \"Description\" attribute, and in more detail in a Readme file.
+        \"Description\" attribute, and in more detail in a ReadMe file.
     -   Describe the dataset for a broader audience so that they understand your research.
 Use the \"Description\" field for this.